Glucose. Corn Syrup. Stalin. Voldemort. Sugar is the pleasurable poison that will surely lead to the demise of the human race.

 They may eat "skinny" frozen yogurt their whole lives and then top off a gallon of ice cream in ten minutes.
 It's not sugar that's the culprit.
 It's over-using it because of something deeper going on inside you.

 The promise land is getting to the point where sugar is in balance through fully embodying an intuitive relationship with yourself and with sugar.
-Huge thanks to Jamie Mendell for her wisdom on this topic!
-You should totally watch her video.

 Nowadays, people fear natural sugar like they fear the industrial fructose in a Snickers bars even though natural sugar is wrapped up in a beautiful package with fiber and protein and phytonutrients that all work synergistically to blunt the spike in blood sugar.
 We shall not fear the fruit!
 Apples were not made in a lab next to Pop Tarts.
 Nature knows what it's doing.